maxint-rd/FastPwmPin/README.md

 ### Features & limitations
  - For ATmega 328/168 Timer2 is used.
 This impacts the tone() function.
  - On the ATtiny85 Timer1 is used, which impacts regular PWM output.
- - On the ATtiny85 Timer0 is used.
+ - On the ATtiny13A Timer0 is used.
 For some cores this impacts the delay() and millis() functions.
  - The resolution and frequency of the actually generated signal depends on the MCU used.
 The supplied parameters may be truncated during calculations.
- - At higher frequencies the resolution of the period (duty-cycle) gets more and more limited (converging to 50%)
+ - At higher frequencies the resolution of the period (duty-cycle) gets more and more limited (converging to 50%).
+ - The stability (jitter) of the generated signal depends on the MCU and the selected frequency and duty cycle.
+In testing the ATtiny13A showed more jitter than the ATtiny85 at higher frequencies.
+The jitter can easily be measured using the Arduino [FreqCount](https://github.com/PaulStoffregen/FreqCount/tree/master/examples/Serial_Output) serial example an the serial plotter of the Arduino IDE.

 ### Credits
 - This library is based on information found in various sources.
 See the links below for references.